Dechert LLP - The Inside View

 Acceptances: undisclosed

 Dechert's standard ten-week summer program starts with an orientation in New York, after which summers get to pursue work in practice groups that interest them.
 Assignments come from different attorneys and summer associates are encouraged to explore beyond their initial practice group interest.
-Mock negotiations, deposition training, presentation workshops and practice group trainings are also dotted throughout the program.
-Each office, practice groups and many of the firm's affinity groups also host social events.
+Negotiations and deposition training, writing skills, presentation workshops and practice group trainings are also dotted throughout the program.
+The firm’s offices, practice groups and many of the firm's affinity groups host social events.

 And finally...